 A quick overview of expected travel times between the main cities in Denmark.
 In order, from north to southeast.

 Aarhus-Copenhagen: 3 hours

 The SJ high-speed train runs between Denmark and Sweden.
-It connects Copenhagen to Malmö and continues into other Swedish destinations.
+It connects Copenhagen to Malmö and continues to other Swedish destinations.
 One of SJ’s connections goes all the way from Copenhagen to Stockholm.

-InterCity Express (ICE) trains go from Aarhus and Copenhagen into Hamburg in Germany, operated by DB.
+InterCity Express (ICE) trains go from Aarhus and Copenhagen to Hamburg in Germany, operated by DB.

 Here are the international connections and expected travel times:

 You can also find longer connections, such as the Copenhagen-Basel route, but these connections will usually have long stops or shifts along the way.

 An Interrail Pass is valid on all trains in Denmark.